TommySuenProbably/General-Projects/README.md

 5) "Neuromachina" - character rigged and animated, Halo themed, two-player shooter game with powerups
 6) "Cooking Dada" - VR cooking tutorial game (credits to Ryosaka for grabber) **Final Gambit if "Cooking Dada" had failed: a simple but fluid juggling game**

+I am working on a profile website using the React framework/library and hope to use some modelling to enhance some animations.